BrucePerens/internationalize/README.md

 This is important because people take offense to being referred to by a pronoun other than their preferred one, and this is even a matter of [California Law](https://leginfo.legislature.ca.gov/faces/billNavClient.xhtml?bill_id=201720180SB179) (applying to government agencies rather than citizens).

+## To-Do
+* Provide a compiler flag to check that a translation exists for all strings in the program.
+* Provide a program to generate machine translations, using a cloud translation API.
+* Provide common facilities, such as number and time format functions, and functions that translate the user's preferred pronoun, so that whether the user has set it to "he", "she", "they", "it", or "hir", it is tranlated appropriately.
+* Provide automatic updating of a previously-generated translation file without loss of information.